 My research interest is broadly in the domain of power electronics and electric drives.
 Major area is design (topology) and control of power electronic converters for electric drives.
 Further, I have keen interest in power electronic converters for solar converters, electric machine design, and high-frequency converters using wide band-gap devices.

-Saikat Ghosh received the Bachelor of Engineering from Indian Institute of Engineering Science and Technology, Shibpur, India in 2011.
-Securing an all India rank of 4 (among more than 70,000 candidates) in GATE - EE 2011, he got admission and finished Master of Engineering in 2013 from the Indian Institute of Science, India.
+Saikat Ghosh received his Bachelor of Engineering (with Honors) from Indian Institute of Engineering Science and Technology, Shibpur, India in 2011.
+Securing an all India rank of 4 (among more than 70,000 candidates) in GATE - EE 2011, he got admission and finished Master of Engineering in 2013 from the Indian Institute of Science, India with first class distinction.
 During a two-year career as a manager, at Engineering Research Centre of Tata Motors Limited, he has worked on development of two different electric vehicle platforms for a government program.
 He was responsible for the whole electric system including control software, and hardware development for the vehicle program.
 Concept demonstration vehicle was built successfully, which was displayed in various national Auto-expo.
 He joined the University of Cambridge, Engineering Department in 2015 as a Commonwealth Scholar - PhD researcher with a full scholarship.
 During 2015 October - 2019 September he worked in Electronics, Power and Energy Conversion group at Electrical Engineering Division of Engineering Department under supervision of Dr. Tim Flack and Dr. Teng Long.
 Since November 2019 he has started working as a Systems Engineer at AVL Powertrain UK Ltd, working on the electric system development of various electric and hybrid powertrain for passenger car, commercial vehicles and off highway transport.

 Department role and responsibilities